HabitatMap/HabitatMap/_user_stories/capa-strategies.md

 title: CAPA Strategies
 featured: true
 image: /images/uploads/img_2495-1-.jpeg
-intro: "CAPA Strategies and the City of Bloomington, Indiana, used AirBeams and temperature sensors to capture neighborhood-level pollution and heat data while also analyzing how climate change could affect future heat risks. "
+intro: "CAPA Strategies and the City of Bloomington, Indiana used AirBeams and temperature sensors to capture neighborhood-level pollution and heat data while also analyzing how climate change could affect future heat risks. "
 type: Citizen Scientists
 order: 1
 ---
 In August 2024, [CAPA Strategies](https://www.capastrategies.com/) – an organization of researchers, planners, and data scientists that helps communities assess local hazards and identify adaptation strategies - partnered with volunteers in [Bloomington](https://www.capastrategies.com/bloomington-heat-projections), Indiana to better understand the city’s air.
 Using AirBeams and heat sensors, volunteers gathered data on fine particulate matter (PM2.5), which poses health risks, especially during hot summer days.
-The size and portability of AirBeams made it possible to uncover pollution patterns that traditional government monitoring stations often miss.
+The size and portability of [AirBeams](https://www.habitatmap.org/airbeam/buy-it-now/) made it possible to uncover pollution patterns that traditional government monitoring stations often miss.
 The project sought to capture neighborhood-level pollution and heat data while also analyzing how climate change could affect future heat risks.
 Using NASA’s downscaled climate projections, CAPA and the City of Bloomington modeled moderate extreme carbon scenarios to assess changes in extreme heat days, heat wave duration, and seasonal heat patterns.

 A 21-day stationary monitoring phase followed, with AirBeams installed at nine homes and one local nonprofit, the South Central Community Action Program.
 These AirBeams tracked day-to-day fluctuations in PM2.5 levels, identifying areas with consistent exposure risks.
 In the Vinegar Hill Historic District, for example, one AirBeam recorded elevated pollution on six separate days—an important signal for residents and decision-makers alike.